 Our chapter election is here!
-We have a diverse and enthusiastic group of candidates.
+We have an enthusiastic group of candidates working in a wide range of media outlets around the city.
 You will notice several familiar faces.
-Cast your vote by the close of business this Friday, September 18th by emailing firstname.lastname@example.org
+Cast your vote by the close of business this Friday, August 26th by emailing nahjdc@

 Melissa Macaya – President

 Melissa Macaya is a bilingual multimedia journalist who is passionate about covering political and international issues especially focused on Latin America and the U.S. Hispanic community.
 Born and raised in Venezuela, Melissa has gained journalism experience on the local, national and international level.
 She currently serves as a producer for CNN en Español where she produces content for two shows and across digital platforms.
 Prior to CNN, Melissa was a fellow at NBC News in their Washington bureau and worked with Univision locally in Texas.
 She completed a Master’s degree from Georgetown University in International and Political journalism.
 Melissa loves to travel and has worked and lived in 5 countries: Venezuela, Spain, Mexico, Argentina and the United States.

 Raised in Puerto Rico, Patricia Guadalupe is a bilingual multimedia journalist based in Washington, D.C.
 She has been covering the capital for both English and Spanish-language media outlets since the mid- 1990s.
 She previously worked as a reporter in New York City.
 She’s been an editor at Hispanic Link News Service (where she still writes political news), a reporter at WTOP Radio (CBS Washington affiliate), a contributing reporter for CBS Radio network, and has written for NBC and Latino Magazine, among others.
 She is a graduate of Michigan State University and has a Master’s degree from the Graduate School of Political Management at George Washington University.
 She specializes in business news, politics and cultural issues, and also freelances as a translator/interpreter.